Newborn Breathing Conditions

 NHLBI-supported research focuses on preventing breathing problems in newborns.
 Some of the research aims to identify which babies are at risk for serious illness.
 Other research underway is testing whether inhaled vitamin A can help prevent breathing problems by reducing lung damage and improving lung development.

-We lead or sponsor studies to find new ways to prevent or treat newborn breathing conditions.
+We lead or sponsor trials and studies to find new ways to prevent or treat newborn breathing conditions.
 See if your child is eligible to join.

 Last updated on